One of the biggest differentiators between good and great salespeople is the ability to have a comfortable budget discussion with a prospect.

 It is important to understand that a budget discussion should be an ongoing part of the sales process.
 It should not be a one-time conversation that a salesperson puts off until five or six conversations into the sales process.

 For sales managers, here is how you should be evaluating your sales team if they are struggling with budget discussions.

 Two Types of People Who Resist the Budget Discussion

 The two people who are uncomfortable with a budget conversation are weak salespeople who have not done their job well and prospects who are not involved in the decision-making process.

-- On the salesperson side of the equation, there is a lack of preparation.
+On the salesperson's side of the equation, there is a lack of preparation.
 When the salesperson is uncomfortable starting the budget conversation, they are either not confident in the solution they are trying to sell or have not completed the discovery phase to analyze the value and impact their solution can provide to the client.

 It is imperative that the salesperson deliver a solution to the pain or opportunity that the prospect is facing.
-Otherwise, the salesperson will not be empowered to discuss budget because they do not have a full grasp of the prospect’s actual need and the financial or business impact of making a decision to purchase.
+Otherwise, the salesperson will not be empowered to discuss the budget because they do not have a full grasp of the prospect’s actual need and the financial or business impact of making a decision to purchase.